-So, if you have run some off-road through you fuel system there will be trace amounts left behind.
-Usually this is most noticeable in the fuel filter.
+So, if you have run some off-road through your fuel system there will be trace amounts left behind.
+Usually, this is most noticeable in the fuel filter.
 The filter will become stained red after a good amount of dyed fuel passes through it.

 What is the fine for using dyed diesel on the road?

-So, if you are caught with 30 gallons of dyed diesel in you tank illegally, you will pay a fine of $1,000.
+If you are caught with 30 gallons of dyed diesel in your tank illegally, you will pay a fine of $1,000.

 If you have two tanks.
 You guessed it.
 Double the fine. $2000 unless the amount of $10 a gallon overcomes $2,000.